thosgood/this-weeks-finds/markdown/201-250/week227.md

 Can we go all the way and cook up some sort of ω-category of proofs?
-Interestingly, while the logicians at Geocal06 were talking about n-categories and the geometry of proofs, the mathematician Vladimir Voevodsky was giving some talks at Stanford about something that sounds pretty similar:
+Interestingly, while the logicians at Geocal06 were talking about
+$n$-categories and the geometry of proofs, the mathematician Vladimir Voevodsky was giving some talks at Stanford about something that sounds pretty similar: